poke1024/origami/README.md

 # origami

-Building and using OCR tools can be hard. origami is a low-overhead suite of batch tools for OCR processing to make one’s life easier.
-It consists of various minimalistic batches and tools useful in building training data for training models and/or generating OCR output from existing models.
+origami is a self-contained suite of batches and tools for OCR processing of historical newspapers.
+It covers many essential steps in a digitization pipeline, including (1) building training data for training models, and (2) generating Page-XML OCR output from pages using trained models.

+Some of origami's features are:

+* easy setup, easy to use
+* DNN segmentation
+* dewarping
+* reading order detection
+* simple table support
+* Page-XML export
+* various additional tools

 # Installation